A lot has been written about friends and friendship. Still there’s

 ♠ Posted by Abhijit Bangal

-The other day a thought came to my mind
+The other day a thought came to my

 How much pain a mother feels